Go to content

 What is a poll?

-Voting in a poll is not compulsory and the result is not binding on the council.
+The result of a council poll is determined by a majority of the votes cast.
+Voting in a council poll is not compulsory for electors and the result is not binding on the council.